Kelv04/Software-Requirements/SRS.md

 _1.3.4.2 Performance and Scalability_

 The Campus Ride-sharing Platform must handle peak usage without lag or crashes.
-To achieve, it requires scalable backend architecture and load balancing.
+The system shall support a minimum of 500 concurrent users during peak university hours (8-9 AM, 5-6 PM).
+To achieve this, it requires scalable backend architecture and load balancing.

 _1.3.4.3 Data Privacy and Security Regulations_